 Standard grade/all-purpose/plain flour makes for a light, airy muffin.

-Caster or granulated sugar gives these muffins a nice sweet taste, without an overbearing flavour, allowing the flavour of the cocoa powder and chocolate to shine through.
+White granulated sugar gives these muffins a nice sweet taste, without an overbearing flavor, allowing the flavor of the cocoa powder and chocolate to shine through.
+It also assists in the texture of the muffin, as well as keeping the muffin moist.

-Greek or Plain Yoghurt and Milk to give moisture and flavour.
+Greek or Plain Yoghurt and Milk to give moisture and flavor.

 Step-by-Step Instructions

-Step 2 - Roughly chop the chocolate and keep aside 2-3 large chunks per muffin, about 36 chunks.
+Step 2 - If using chocolate bars, roughly chop the chocolate and keep aside 2-3 large chunks per muffin, about 36 chunks.
 Set aside.

-Step 3 - In a large bowl, sift together the flour, cocoa powder, and baking powder.
+Step 3 - In a large mixing bowl, sift together the flour, cocoa powder, and baking powder.
 Add in the salt and sugar.
 Whisk through to combine.
-Add the chocolate chunks and stir through the flour mixture.
+Add the chocolate chunks or sweet chocolate chips and stir through to combine.

-Step 4 - In a separate mixing bowl, jug or saucepan, melt the butter and allow it to cool.
-Add in the rest of the wet ingredients (milk, yoghurt, eggs and vanilla) and whisk together until well combined.
+Step 4 - In a separate mixing bowl, jug, or saucepan, melt the butter and allow it to cool.
+Add in the rest of the wet ingredients (milk, yogurt or sour cream, eggs, and vanilla) and whisk together until well combined.

 Step 5 - Pour the wet ingredients into the dry ingredients and mix until just combined.